-As you can see, Full Article mode is a traditional view, and Quick Read shows only the article subheads with a plus button to show the content for that section only.
+As you can see, Full Article mode is a traditional view, and Quick Read mode shows only the article subheads with a plus button to show the content for that section only.
 This allows the reader to quickly skim all the subheads in the post and make a decision on where to jump in.
 It makes it easy to access an answer you may be seeking that you know is in the article, without wading through a bunch of stuff you don’t care about.

-We designed the Foundry article page previously, but the new design is considerably simpler.
+We designed The Foundry article page previously, but the new design is considerably simpler.
 Gone are the tags, most recent article by this author, twitter conversation, etc.

 We’re excited about seeing how this page will help users and would love to hear your feedback too.